himmAllRight/himmAllRight-source/resources/templates/md/posts/Updating-Pi-Cluster-With-Ansible.md

 ansible cluster -m ping
 ```

-This should work, assuming the steps of [the last post](../Ansible-On-Pi-Cluster) were done correctly.
-If not, double check that post and make sure everything checks out.
+Assuming the steps of [the last post](../Ansible-On-Pi-Cluster) were done correctly, this should work.
+If not, double check that post and make sure everything looks correct.

 ### Playbooks
-After confirming that the hosts file is properly working, we can start digging into playbooks.
-Playbooks are the scripting system that Ansible utilizes to configure, deploy, and orcistrate systems.
+After confirming that the hosts file is properly configured, I started to dig into playbooks.
+Playbooks are Ansible's scripting system used to configure, deploy, and orcistrate systems.
 They can describe ways in which systems should be configured (ex: enable ssh), or outline a set of steps for an IT task (ex: running updates, restarting a server).
 As stated in the [playbook documentation](https://docs.ansible.com/ansible/playbooks.html):

 <div id="post-quote">
 *"If Ansible modules are the tools in your workshop, playbooks are your instruction manuals, and your inventory of hosts are your raw material."*
 </div>

-Playbook files are expressed in [YAML syntax](https://docs.ansible.com/ansible/YAMLSyntax.html), which is easy to read, but powerful.
-Being a YAML file, the first step when creating a new playbook is to set the header and footer.
+Playbook files are expressed using [YAML syntax](https://docs.ansible.com/ansible/YAMLSyntax.html), which is easy to read, but still powerful.
+The first step when creating a new playbook, being a YAML file, is to set the header and footer.
 The header consists of three `-`'s at the top of the file, and the footer ends the file with three periods (`.`).
 This indicates the start and end of the document.

-To write a playbook to update the pi cluster, we first need to declare what systems this playbook will be used with.
+When writing a playbook to update the pi cluster, I first needed to declare what systems the playbook is used with.
 To do that, I used the `hosts` key, and provided it with the `cluster` group name, which is defined in my `/etc/ansible/hosts` file, as the value.

 ```
 ---